aubreyrjones/lemon-py/README.md

 * Skip syntax: `!reminder_name : regular_expression`.

-Strings are handled by a set of internal functions that provide for escaping the delimeter (and escaping the escape by doubling it).
-The delimeter character, escape character, and token code are configurable.
+Strings are handled by a set of internal functions that provide for escaping the delimiter (and escaping the escape by doubling it).
+The delimiter character, escape character, and token code are configurable.
 A string lexer definition is declared by starting the line with the `'` (single-quote) character.
-The next character is the string delimeter, and the subsequent character is the escape character.
+The next character is the string delimiter, and the subsequent character is the escape character.

-Finally, the special character `!` may appear as a third character, indicating that the string lexer should not treat reaching end of line before the end delimeter as an error.
+Finally, the special character `!` may appear as a third character, indicating that the string lexer should not treat reaching end of line before the end delimiter as an error.
 If the `!` is not specified, the lexer will automatically consider it an error for a string to cross a newline boundary--this is often desirable as it makes locating target-language syntax errors much easier.

-All whitespace in the delimiter definition is ignored, including between the delimeter and escape characters.
+All whitespace in the delimiter definition is ignored, including between the delimiter and escape characters.

 Strings delimited by the given character are assigned the token code appearing to the right of the `:=` on the line.

-String values returned by the lexer _do not_ include the surrounding delimters.
+String values returned by the lexer _do not_ include the surrounding delimiters.

 Notes: Due to lazy lexdef parsing, you can't define a string with a colon as a delimiter or escape.